 But artificial air fresheners are filled with harsh chemicals that are adding unnecessary toxins into our homes.

-There are many natural alternatives you can use to freshen and add deodorize your home.
+There are many natural alternatives you can use to clean and add deodorize your home.

-Using essential oils are a great way to add healthy aromas into your home by using a diffuser.
+Using essential oils are a great way to add healthy aromas to your home by using a diffuser.

 My current favorite blend is: